2.2 Agency Roles and Responsibilities

 The police are one of the three statutory safeguarding partners as set out in chapter 3 and are subject to the section 11 duties set out in this chapter.
 Under section 1(8)(h) of the Police Reform and Social Responsibility Act 2011, the Police and Crime Commissioner (PCC) must hold the Chief Constable to account for the exercise of the latter’s duties in relation to safeguarding children under sections 10 and 11 of the Children Act 2004.

 The police have a primary responsibility to protect life, prevent crime and bring offenders to justice.
-All police officers and staff have a duty to safeguard children from abuse and neglect.
+The protection of the most vulnerable people in society is a core policing value.
+All police officers and staff have a statutory duty to safeguard and promote the welfare of children.

 The role of the police when dealing with incidents of alleged abuse is to:

-During the course of any police intervention the welfare of the child will remain paramount, and the police will work in co-operation with all other safeguarding agencies.
+During any police intervention, the welfare of the child will remain a priority, and the police will work in co-operation with all other safeguarding agencies.

 Wherever possible, all referrals of alleged abuse will be investigated by officers from a Safeguarding Investigations Unit, who have received specialist training in joint working and the interviewing of children.